dorisashehi/ToDo-List/README.md

 Create a To Do list website. \
-Concepts include: handling objects, es6 modules, SOLID principles, classes, localStorage, webpack, and OOP Principles. \
+Concepts include: handling objects, es6 modules, module patterns, SOLID principles, classes, localStorage, webpack, and OOP Principles. \
 (Logout and login -> Work in Progress......)

 # Features